 Allow multiple people to log-in to the app?
 I am not sure how to exactly do it, but here are a few pointers:

-• First step would be to add a login dialogue - instead of Step 3.
+- First step would be to add a login dialogue - instead of Step 3.
 This will be a popup from facebook.com which will show which permissions your app is requesting.

-• The 'login' API call will return a short-lived token.
+short-livedtoken.
 This is the tricky part, user is viewing a facebook.com page right now, how will your app get the auth token?
 Might be easier to do using their Javascript login flow.
-Other option is to give a redirect URL - which will be called when the popup is closed (and token added as a parameter).
+Other option is to give a redirect URL - which will be called when the popup is closed (and token added as a parameter). - Once you get the

-• Read these two links to understand more: Facebook.com - Manual login flow, Facebook.com Web login flow (javascript).
+short-livedtoken, you can follow the tutorial - convert tolong-livedand store that in a database - sqlite3 works very well for small prototypes. - Read these two links to understand more: Facebook.com - Manual login flow, Facebook.com Web login flow (javascript).

-• If required, renew the long-lived token for your users.
+- If required, renew the

 Post to your own wall or wall of a friend?